Background to the project

 If you, or your organisation, wish to sponsor a species, please email firstname.lastname@example.org, completing the proforma (see link below) and you will receive details of how to pay.
 Individuals sponsoring species can Gift Aid their payments if they are UK tax payers – please indicate on the proforma if you are willing to do this.

-The list of species available for sponsorship will be updated on a fortnightly basis and can be accessed here.
-As of 24th May 2019, the following 25 species have been sponsored, or are in the process of sponsorship:
+The list of species available for sponsorship will be updated on a fortnightly basis.
+As of 18th July 2019, the following 57 species have been sole sponsored, or are in the process of sponsorship:

 The proforma for applying for species sponsorship can be accessed here.

 If you'd prefer to enquire by email, rather than use the proforma, please email email@example.com.